unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 Please note that this feature **does not** password protect all posts automatically.
 It simply allows you to use master passwords to unlock those that you’ve already password protected.
 Original passwords attached to each post will still be working, together with these master passwords.

-The master passwords feature also comes with an easy-to-use interface allowing you to create unlimited master passwords and manage all of them in one place.
+The master passwords feature also comes with an easy-to-use interface allowing you to create unlimited master passwords simultaneously and manage all of them in one place.
 You will have full control to (de)activate, delete passwords as well as restrict usage passwords by usage, time, and user role.

-== Customize Password Form & Messages with WordPress Customizer == Customize the sitewide login form and single password form via WordPress built-in customizer.
+== Customize Password Form & Messages with WordPress Customizer == Customize all your password forms, i.e. the sitewide login form, single and partial content protection (PCP) password form, via WordPress Customizer.

-You’re allowed to remove or change our default logo to your own for the sitewide login form.
+Regarding sitewide login form, you’re allowed to remove or change our default logo to your own.
 Also, you can change the color and design of the form to match the look and feel of your website.

+[Besides the default login page](https://passwordprotectwp.com/docs/customize-wp-password-protected-entire-site-login-page/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite), you can now select one from our pre-designed themes that suits your site best.

-As for the single password form, you will be able to change the WordPress default error message as well as password form instructions, namely headline, description, password input placeholder, and button text.
+As for the [single password form](https://passwordprotectwp.com/docs/customize-password-form-wordpress-customizer/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite) and the [PCP password form](https://passwordprotectwp.com/docs/customize-pcp-form-wordpress-customizer/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite), you will be able to change the WordPress default error message as well as password form instructions, namely headline, description, password input placeholder, and button text.

 The button and text's font-size, color, and background can also be customized through a friendly WYSIWYG HTML Editor.

-Besides the default login page, you can now select one from our pre-designed themes that suits your site best.

 == Hide Password Protected Content ==